abchk1234/asbt/README.md

   `asbt -P screenfetch dosbox -n`

 * In version 1.7, some variables were capitalized to make it clear which ones are global in the code; users would need to adapt their config files to the changes.

+* [hoorex](https://github.com/cwilling/hoorex) is a tool to get information about the dependencies of a package in the repository, and can be used alongside asbt.
+For example,

+  `asbt -P $(hoorex -r mousepad)`